 Roosters are ingrained in the culture of Puerto Rico, similar to baseball in the States.
 Regardless of where you stay on Vieques, it's very likely you will hear roosters.
 We have owned the house since 2006 and have had a solid rental history with an average of 250+ reserved nights each year.
 Rental history like that would not be possible if roosters were a problem.

 Is the neighborhood safe?
-Yes!
-In fact the Chief of the Vieques Police department lives next door to Pura Vida.
+Yes, the neighborhood around Pura Vida has many full time residents who care about their community and safety.
 We have not had any issues of break ins or damage while we have owned Pura Vida.
 Most of the crime on the island is in the form of leaving things unattended at the beach.
 However this has really been reduced in the past couple years as there are regular police patrols of the major tourist beaches.
 But, take your keys, drivers license (if you are driving), and any valuables out of the car and make sure your personal belongings are within sight while at the beach or in a restaurant.
 As most of you would do at home, lock the house when you are not there and when you go to bed.

 Are you going to be in Vieques while we will be there?
 No, you’ll be in our house!
 However, if you need anything during your stay, or need assistance at the house, please contact Joe and Mimi, our property managers who are truly wonderful and knowledgeable people.
 They will help you with anything they possibly can, from providing recommendations to great restaurants, beaches, and snorkeling sites to fixing a clogged toilet or broken refrigerator.
 Joe and Mimi are on-call 24 hours throughout your stay should you have questions or concerns about anything!
 Joe and Mimi live a few blocks away, so if help is needed, they are ready and willing.
 However realize they are regular folks and if it can wait until morning vs 2AM, they would appreciate it.